Reader Success Story to Iceland

 We were able to visit the American Express Centurion Lounge in Seattle because each cardholder gets in free and can bring two guests.
 We had a total of five people on this trip including my husband and me and three kids (ages 15, 13, and 11).

-Our future plans for travel hacking are to keep amassing points!
+Our future plans are to keep amassing points!
 We do it the opposite way from many who have a goal and plan their points around their goal.
 We can’t plan much in advance so I focus on earning the points and, when we have an opportunity, we go for it!
 The top contenders for the next trip are Cost Rica, the Southern part of Spain, Japan, and Ecuador!

 Bottom Line